pytorch/FBGEMM/fbgemm_gpu/docs/src/fbgemm_gpu-development/BuildInstructions.rst

 ==================

-**Note:** The most up-to-date build instructions are embedded in a set of scripts bundled in the FBGEMM_GPU repo under `setup_env.bash <https://github.com/pytorch/FBGEMM/blob/main/.github/scripts/setup_env.bash>`_.
+**Note:** The most up-to-date build instructions are embedded in a set of scripts bundled in the FBGEMM repo under `setup_env.bash <https://github.com/pytorch/FBGEMM/blob/main/.github/scripts/setup_env.bash>`_.

 The general steps for building FBGEMM_GPU are as follows: